MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitgetnotificationid.md

 ## -description

-The **AcxCircuitGetNotificationId** function retrieves the Plug-n-Play notification ID for the specified ACX circuit.
+The **AcxCircuitGetNotificationId** function retrieves the Plug-n-Play notification ID that is used for audio module notifications for the specified ACX circuit.

 ## -parameters